lingeringwillx/sims2py/README.md

 **Installation:** Download the build, then make a python file in the same directory as the library and write `import dbpf` to import the library.

 **Compilation:**
-If you want to compile the library yourself, you will need the following:
+If you want to compile the C library yourself, you will need the following:

 1- MinGW